charvimaini7/Scikit-learn-Practice/README.md

-# Sk-learn-Practice
+# Practiced mock questions for the Machine Learning Practices (MLP) course
-Practiced mock questions for the Machine Learning Practices course, using sk-learn
+# Used scikit-learn, pandas, numpy, matplotlib, and seaborn libraries (Python)